| Inside the Whale The Curator Inside the Whale Snakes and LaddersThe Warmth On My Pillow

 But should you say no then I'll understand

-The sound of the music is drifting away
+The lights going off, at the corner The sound of the music is drifting away

 I'll chance what I have,